 A new dashboard would be created on click of the “Create” button.
 You can now add content to this dashboard using the visual editor for the dashboard as shown.

-The following image shows a basic dashboard created by including one sheet that presents data in a tabular format.
+The following image shows a basic dashboard created by including one report that presents data in a tabular format.